m1sh3ll/m1sh3ll/README.md

 </h2>

 <h3>About Me</h3>
-I am certified in hacking/pentesting, have two jobs, an eBay/Walmart business, own and host 25+ domains, and go to 2 colleges (UI/UX at SNHU@Kenzie, and Masters-Cybersecurity at Katz).
+I am certified in hacking/pentesting, have two jobs, an eBay/Walmart/online Site business, own and host 25+ domains, and go to 2 colleges (UI/UX at SNHU@Kenzie, and Masters-Cybersecurity at Katz).
 My jobs are in e-commerce with two clients that are Amazon private brands doing their listings/ads/design.
 I am also a hobbyist programmer/hacker in my free time.
 The jobs in total have about 25 websites and brand sites with over 50,000+ products.
 I currently only speak a few languages, that is, C#, VB .Net, PHP, and Shell Code (lol).
 But I can basically translate any code such as Java, JavaScript/TypeScript, into pseudocode.

 <h3>History</h3>
 <p>Ever since I learned Visual Basic in high school around 1994 I was hooked on coding.
 It was either that or major in music.
 That's because I had a huge interest in playing rock guitar, playing Metallica riffs, and listening to heavy metal.